 Being such a popular attraction, tickets to Blue Lagoon have to be pre-booked in advance to ensure you secure a place.
 We’d recommend booking at least 3 weeks before arrival and booking a late afternoon slot.
 That way you get to see the lagoon in the light to take pictures, only for the sky to darken at sunset shortly after.
 This is the time to take the best pictures so have your camera at the ready.
 Also wear plenty of conditioner on your hair as the sulphur gas and salt water can do a lot of damage.

-Day 3: Iceland’s South Coast
+Iceland 3 Day Itinerary – Day 3: The South Coast

 Selfoss town – Being a 2-hour drive to the first waterfall on the route, Selfoss is a good place to stop off and grab a snack whilst seeing how locals live in this fairly large but rural town.
 There’s plenty of snack bars and cafes if you want to grab breakfast.
 Selfoss is not to be confused with Selfoss Waterfall, which is actually in the far north-east of Iceland.